 3. Methodology

 The particular quasi-experimental design exploited in this study is known as regression discontinuity (RD).
 The use of RD dates back to 1960 [22], but its popularity as a causal inference method has gained significantly since the 1990s.
 Numerous studies comparing the statistical power of the RD against randomized controlled trial (RCT) experimental designs have served to bolster its reputation as an effective substitute in cases where true RCT designs are infeasible, as is often the case in policy analysis.
 A 2018 meta-analysis of 15 “within-study comparisons”, each of which compared causal estimates obtained from both RD and RCT analysis conducted within the same study, found that the bias of the RD estimates was distributed tightly and symmetrically around zero (within 0.07 standard deviations of the RCT values in a given study on average), concluding that RD is “robustly internally valid in research practice” [23].
 RD also benefits from an extremely transparent identification mechanism relative to other selection on unobservables designs like IV.
 Standard methods of graphical analysis like those shown in the following section make interpretation of both the design and its results easily understood by a wide variety of audiences [24].
 Compared to other causal inference methods, its most significant shortcoming is perhaps the limited set of circumstances in which the RD design is appropriate.
 In particular, RD requires a treatment assignment mechanism that depends wholly or in-part by a characteristic threshold value that a participant either exceeds or does not.
-The recognition that the built-year eligibility threshold of San Francisco’s rent control ordinance makes the policy so well-suited for study via RD was a major motivating factor for this paper.

 The basic premise of RD is that for observational data where “treatment” can be predicted based on whether a variable lies above or below a threshold cutoff value , the effect of on the outcome can be identified as long as the relationship between and is smooth and continuous for values of above and below .
 If this latter assumption holds, then the causal effect of on can be estimated by measuring the size of the “jump” or discontinuity in at .
 In this study I implement the “sharp” RD design [24], where treatment assignment is completely deterministic based on the threshold.
 The basic functional form is

 where the dependent variable is the annual evictions per unit i, is the built-year of the property, also known as the “running variable” in RD parlance, is the threshold value (1980 in our case) along the dimension of the running variable, and is a rent-control “treatment” indicator that evaluates to 1 for properties built prior to 1980.
 The bandwidth parameter identifies the maximum distance between the running variable and the cutoff threshold, beyond which observations are excluded from the sample.
-Many methods exist to identify an optimal bandwidth, but in repeated tests I found that my estimates of the treatment effect were not sensitive to the bandwidth at all, a fact that speaks to the robustness of the model itself.
+Many methods exist to identify an optimal bandwidth, but in repeated tests I found that my estimates of the treatment effect were not sensitive to the bandwidth.
 I ultimately settled on a bandwidth of 27 because this limits the sample to buildings constructed between 1953 and 2007, which ensures that only buildings with a full 10 years of history over the period of observation (2007-2016) are included in the analysis.

 5. Empirical Results